 Conversation Guide for Parents

-This is unchartered territory for everyone, and there are no right or wrong answers.
+This school year is challenging for everyone, and there are no right or wrong answers.
 We understand that whatever you are doing right now to support your child is the right thing for you and your family.
 Below are some suggested questions for you to use in conversation/reflection:

 - How is my child doing?
-Is there anything you would like to share with me about what you have observed regarding my child’s adjustment to all of the recent changes?
+Is there anything you would like to share with me about what you have observed regarding my child since school started?

 - What is my child expected to learn, know, and do by the end of this grade, and is my child on target?

-- How will my child’s final grade be calculated?
+- How will my child’s grades be calculated?

 - Does my child have any outstanding assignments, and if so, can you please provide me a list of those assignments and a timeline of when they need to be submitted?